North Brunswick Township High School

-North Brunswick Township High School (NBTHS) is a four-year comprehensive public high school located in North Brunswick, in Middlesex County, New Jersey, United States, serving students in ninth through twelfth grades as the lone secondary school of the North Brunswick Township Public Schools.
-The school is accredited by the Middle States Association of Colleges and Schools Commission on Elementary and Secondary Schools.
+North Brunswick Township High School (NBTHS) is a four-year comprehensive public high school located in North Brunswick, in Middlesex County, in the U.S. state of New Jersey, serving students in ninth through twelfth grades as the lone secondary school of the North Brunswick Township Public Schools.
+The school is accredited until July 2025 by the Middle States Association of Colleges and Schools Commission on Elementary and Secondary Schools.

+As of the 2023–24 school year, the school had an enrollment of 1,900 students and 154.0 classroom teachers (on an FTE basis), for a student–teacher ratio of 12.3:1.
+There were 742 students (39.1% of enrollment) eligible for free lunch and 177 (9.3% of students) eligible for reduced-cost lunch.